 - They joke (insult) about you.
 They pass an insulting remark in front of everybody, and when you feel bad, they brush it aside by saying, ‘oh, I was just kidding’.
 But those insensitive comments or bad jokes on you are actually a form of verbal abuse.
 It means your partner does not respect you as a person and does not care for your feelings.
 This is a strong sign of verbal abuse.

 - They call you names in front of others.
 They call you names in private as well as in public – in the presence of friends and family.
 It doesn’t matter to them if you are feeling insulted with such behavior.

-- They are quick to snap.
+- They may be quick to snap.
 It is natural to lose temper and snap occasionally.
-But in a verbally abusive relationship, the partner loses temper even for the silliest of reasons like overheating the water and starts yelling at you.
-They do not back out even if you are in tears.
+But in a verbally abusive relationship, the partner may loses their temper even for the silliest of reasons like overheating the water and starts yelling at you..

 - They bark orders at you.
-Since an abusive person thinks very highly of themselves, they assume that it is your duty to take orders from them and work accordingly.
+In some cases, an abusive person thinks very highly of themselves, they assume that it is your duty to take orders from them and work accordingly.
 For example, they throw their wet towel on the bed, and if you do not pick it up they get irritated and shout at you.

 - They constantly correct you.
 Your partner wants you to think, talk and behave the way they want.
 If not, they keep correcting you and feel it necessary to call you out on your errors (even if you are in a crowd).

 An occasional loss of temper or a standalone trait may not have to be taken seriously.
 But if the above-mentioned signs come in a group, then they point toward an abusive relationship.